 Top Tip

-Remove the heads of the shrimp, but do not peel them before boiling.
+Remove the shrimp heads, but do not peel them before boiling.
 The shells hold moisture and flavor.
-You can slit the back of the shrimp before cooking and retrieve the dark vein but don't take the peelings or tails off.
+You can slit the back of the shrimp before cooking, then remove the dark vein, but don't take the peelings or tails off.
 This makes eating boiled shrimp much more convenient.
 My guests always appreciate this gesture.

 FAQ